EN

 4 - Inadequate coverage:

-The amount allocated might be inadequate to cover a complete series of psychological treatments, which often require multiple sessions — you may need to pay out-of-pocket for the extra costs.
-The costs per session in English in Hong Kong vary between HK$1,500 to $2,500.
+The amount allocated might be inadequate to cover a complete series of psychological treatments, which often require multiple sessions, and you may need to pay out-of-pocket for the extra costs.

 Looking for health insurance?